Edmonds station (Washington)

 Edmonds station is a train station serving the city of Edmonds, Washington, in the United States.
-The station is served by Amtrak's Cascades and Empire Builder routes, as well as Sound Transit's Sounder N Line, which runs between Everett and Seattle.
+The station is served by Amtrak's Cascades and Empire Builder routes, as well as Sound Transit's N Line, a Sounder commuter rail service which runs between Everett and Seattle.
 It is located west of Downtown Edmonds adjacent to the city's ferry terminal, served by the Edmonds–Kingston ferry, and a Community Transit bus station.
-Edmonds station has a passenger waiting area, a single platform, and a model railroad exhibit.
+Edmonds station has a passenger waiting room and a single platform.

 The station building was opened by the Great Northern Railway in 1957, replacing the city's older depot from 1910.
 Great Northern merged into Burlington Northern (later BNSF Railway) in 1970; passenger service ceased when Amtrak took over Burlington Northern's passenger routes the following year.
 Amtrak began operating passenger service from Edmonds station in July 1972 and it has been served by Cascades (originally the Mount Baker International) since 1995.
 Sound Transit began operating Sounder trains to Edmonds station in December 2003, and later funded a project to rebuild the station and transit center in 2011.
 The Sound Transit project was conceived after earlier plans to build a combined ferry–rail facility southwest of the city were cancelled in 2008.

 Description

 Edmonds station is located on a single-tracked segment of the BNSF Scenic Subdivision on Railroad Avenue in downtown Edmonds, adjacent to the Edmonds ferry terminal.
 It has a single, 1,200 ft side platform on the east side of the tracks, running from Dayton Street to Main Street and paved with asphalt; the southern half of the platform, measuring 520 ft, has ticket vending machines, bicycle lockers, and passenger waiting shelters.
 The Amtrak building is located south of James Street and includes a staffed ticket office, waiting room, vending machines, and restrooms.
 The building was designed with Modernist elements, including clean lines in the exterior brick walls laid in a stacked bond and large floor-to-ceiling windows.
-The south end of the station building includes a freight room with a garage, and a hobbyist model railroad exhibit in the station's former baggage room.
+The south end of the station building includes a freight room with a garage and a former baggage room that was occupied by a model railroad exhibit.
+The model railroad, run by the Swamp Creek and Western Railroad Association, was at the station until 2022 and moved to Everett Station the following year.

 At the north end of the station platform is a transit center used by Community Transit buses.
 It contains Standing Wave, a 12 ft bronze-and-patina sculpture by Gerard Tsutakawa resembling a series of waves, installed as part of Sound Transit's art program.
 To the west of the transit center is the Washington State Ferries terminal, which is adjacent to Brackett's Landing Park and the city's downtown commercial district.
 Edmonds station has 259 parking spaces for Amtrak and Sound Transit passengers, including leased spaces from the nearby Salish Crossing shopping mall—home to the Cascadia Art Museum and several businesses.